polkadot-fellows/RFCs/text/0145-remove-unnecessary-allocator-usage.md

 * `request_id` is an i32 integer indicating the ID of the started request, as returned by `ext_offchain_http_request_start`;
 * `header_index` is an i32 integer indicating the index of the header requested, starting from zero;
 * `out` is a pointer-size ([Definition 216](https://spec.polkadot.network/chap-host-api#defn-runtime-pointer-size)) to the buffer where the header value will be stored.
 The value is actually stored only if the buffer is large enough.
-Otherwise, the buffer is not written into and its contents are unchanged.
+Otherwise, the buffer is not written into, and its contents are unchanged.

 ##### Result